dovanhuy2298/tsumiki-en/commands/tdd-testcases.md

   - **Consistent Behavior**: [Whether behavior is consistent inside and outside boundaries]
 - **Test Purpose**: [Boundary condition verification]
   - **Robustness Confirmation**: [Whether system operates stably under extreme conditions]
-- 🟢🟡🔴 State reliability level of this test case

 ## Development Language & Framework

-Please also specify the language and test framework to be used for implementation:
+Please specify the language and test framework to be used for implementation:

 - **Programming Language**: {{language}}
   - **Reason for Language Selection**: [Why this language was chosen]